How enterprise content management can eliminate paper to increase AP efficiency, access, and visibility

 How ECM Can Help

-Enterprise content management (ECM) can improve efficiency by eliminating the excessive tiem and errors that result from AP staff manually entering invoice data and indexing files.
+Enterprise content management (ECM), or AP automation can improve efficiency by eliminating the excessive tiem and errors that result from AP staff manually entering invoice data and indexing files.
 ECM can improve access through web and mobile applications to give you remote and quick access to information you need without any connection to the office.
 ECM can improve visibility with dashboards to monitor the status of invoice payments and summarize liabilities for more accurate accrual reporting.

 This eBook provides more details and statistics on how ECM can help accelerate your accounts payable processes.